payloadcms/next-payload-demo/README.md

 There are a few bugs / workarounds that we have had to work around:

+#### Need to build BEFORE pushing to Vercel

+Unfortunately, we need to build _before_ we deploy to Vercel, because otherwise Vercel won't see our dynamically added `/api` handlers.
+They apparently need to be present on _push_, rather than be output during the build step.

 #### Cold starts

 Right now, cold starts are a little problematic because of the fact that we've split out each Payload endpoint into a separate Vercel function.
 This means that each endpoint will need to be cold-started.
 We could write a script that keeps each endpoint alive, alleviating the cold-start problem.